una/una.github.io/_posts/blog/2015-05-03-sass-pixel-art.md

 }
 ```

-## Extending the Grid
+## Maps and Mixins

 Let's do a few more pixelized arts!
 We can make this even more fun and DRY via a mixin to run through a map of pixel-mapped art.
+All list functions also work for maps.
+Sass treats them as lists of pairs.
+It also comes with some additional map functions.

+### Map Functions:

+- `map-get($map, $key)` : Returns the value in a map associated with a given key.
+- `map-merge($map1, $map2)` : Merges two maps together into a new map.
+- `map-remove($map, $keys…)` : Returns a new map with keys removed.
+- `map-keys($map)` : Returns a list of all keys in a map.
+- `map-values($map)` : Returns a list of all values in a map.
+- `map-has-key($map, $key)` : Returns whether a map has a value associated with a given key.
+- `keywords($args)` : Returns the keywords passed to a function that takes variable arguments.

 Voila!
 It's Sass magicery!